 (Also Called 'Diverticulosis', 'Esophageal Diverticulum')

-Diverticular disease consists of diverticulosis and diverticulitis.
-Diverticulosis is the formation of numerous tiny pockets, or diverticula, in the lining of the bowel.
-Diverticula, which can range from pea-size to much larger, are formed by increased pressure on weakened spots of the intestinal walls by gas, waste, or liquid.
-Diverticula can form while straining during a bowel movement, such as with constipation.
-They are most common in the lower portion of the large intestine (called the sigmoid colon).
+Diverticular disease consists of two conditions: diverticulosis and diverticulitis.
+Diverticulosis is the formation of several tiny pockets, or diverticula, in the lining of the bowel.
+Diverticula, which can range from pea-size to much larger, are formed by increased pressure from gas, waste, or liquid on weakened spots of the intestinal walls.
+Diverticula can form while straining during a bowel movement, as during constipation.
+They are most common in the lower portion of the large intestine (the sigmoid colon).

 Crosscut of colon with diverticula.

-Complications can occur in about 20 percent of people with diverticulosis.
-One of these complications is rectal bleeding, called diverticular bleeding, and the other is diverticulitis.
+Complications affect about 20 percent of people with diverticulosis.
+One of these complications is rectal bleeding, also called diverticular bleeding.
+Diverticular bleeding occurs when there is chronic (long-term) injury to the small blood vessels near the diverticula.

-Diverticular bleeding occurs with chronic injury to the small blood vessels that are adjacent to the diverticula.
-Diverticulitis occurs when there is inflammation and infection in one or more diverticula.
-This usually happens when outpouchings become blocked with waste, allowing bacteria to build up, causing infection.
+The other complication is diverticulitis.
+Diverticulitis occurs when there is inflammation (swelling) and infection in one or more diverticula.
+This usually happens when these outpouchings become blocked with waste, allowing bacteria to build up and causing infection.

 What are the symptoms of diverticulosis?